 When you first call the IRS, you will be greeted by a recording.
 You will notice that the recording is pleasant.
 I am not sure if the voice changes from time to time from female to male, but the female voice sounds much nicer.
 Not sure why.

 I see that many people have commented that they are getting calls from the IRS.
 If anyone says they are from the IRS, they are FRAUD.
 Don't fall for these SCAMS.
 The IRS will never call you at random.
 If you are being sued by the IRS, you will receive a letter, not a phone call. or if the IRS calls you, is because you have asked them to call you. so if you get a call from the IRS asking for money..
 BEWARE!!! is a SCAM. just hang up the phone. if they continue to harass you, call the police to investigate.

 Why So Complicated?

 To talk to a live person at the IRS is very hard sometimes.
 Specially when its tax season.
 When I would call their number, i would always get an automatic respond system (machine robot) that gives you confusing prompts.
 I would sit through them waiting to see which prompt I would need, waiting for the last one hoping the next prompt is mine....
 But to my disappointment, none of the prompts applied to my request..

 Remember, the best way to contact the IRS is to just follow the instructions they provide in their prompts. its the best way for the IRS to try to help you with your particular situation as not everyone has the same situation as yours.
-I think the IRS tries to do a good job in helping people, so consider that they are under budget and perhaps they dont have the money to staff the phones with as many representatives as we all would like to.
+I think the IRS tries to do a good job in helping people, so consider that they are under budget and perhaps they don't have the money to staff the phones with as many representatives as we all would like to.

 If you found a better way, please let us know and leave your comments.

-Dont forget to give a 'Thumbs Up' if someone's comments worked. :)
+While you are waiting for an agent, Please leave your comments if this process worked for you.
+Don't forget to give a 'Thumbs Up' if someone's comments worked. :)